JackpotRising/jr-docs/docs/unity/guides.md

 #### 1. Enable Ad Support for a Tournament

-When creating your tournament within Homebase, ensure you've enabled the **Ad Support** option within the Tier and Parameter options.
+When creating your tournament within Homebase, ensure you've enabled the **Ad Support** option from the Tier and Parameter options.

 ![Screenshot](media/ads/001.png)